Ted Fawcett, Chairman, Governance and Management

 Rebecca Lland, General Volunteering

 Together with Simona Verdura, Rebecca was the first to visit Father Boniface in 2013 and helped spearhead the initial fundraising campaign.
-She is currently working as a Paediatric Speech and Language Therapist in Sunderland, and is a natural with children.
+She is a Paediatric Speech and Language Therapist and is a natural with children.
 She says, “EVC is important to me as I understand the need for every child to have the opportunity of a childhood which is vital in their formative years.”

 Mary Frost, EVC Churches Ambassador